raymondjavaxx/SpinKit-ObjC/README.md

     RTSpinKitView *spinner = [[RTSpinKitView alloc] initWithStyle:RTSpinKitViewStyleWave];
     [self.view addSubview:spinner];

-You can change the size of the spinner by manipulating the `size` property.
+You can change the size of the spinner by manipulating the `spinnerSize` property.
 The default size is `37.0`.

-    spinner.size = 100.0;
+    spinner.spinnerSize = 100.0;
     [spinner sizeToFit];

 Available styles: